ritiek/habitica-android-self-hosted-patch/README.md

 ## Usage

+All of the following methods seem to currently work only on x86_64 machines at the time of writing.
-In each of following methods, replace `my-habitica-server.com` with the domain where your personal Habitica instance is hosted on.
+In each of them, replace `my-habitica-server.com` with the domain where your personal Habitica instance is hosted on.

 ### Nix